vinc/pkg/README.md

 Or you could even type `pkg s foo` and `pkg i foo` to save a few keystrokes.

+### With language package managers

-You may use some language package managers in addition to the system one, like `npm` or `pip`, no worries:
+You may use some language package managers, like `npm` or `pip`, in addition to the system one.
+No worries, `pkg` go you covered:

     $ pkg --with npm install foo